Ericsson/dataplanebook/src/glossary.rst

       See :term:`RSS`.

    RSS
       Receive Side Scaling.
-A NIC function which distributes packets to different NIC RX descriptor queues, usually based on the source and destination IP.
+A :term:`NIC` function which distributes packets to different NIC RX descriptor queues, usually based on the source and destination IP.
 If transport layer fields are taken into a account, the same function is sometimes called Receive Flow Scaling (RFS).

+   Scheduling latency
+      Sheduling latency is the :term:`time <Wall-clock latency>` from a thread could, in principle, be execute (i.e., it's *runnable*), to the time when it's actually running on a CPU core.

    Sequence counter
       A sequence counter is a low-overhead reader-writer synchronization